reyn.yaml

 Scoping model

-reyn uses a broad-read, tight-write, network-gated model:
+reyn uses a broad-read, tight-write, network-open-by-default model:

 • Reads are broad.
 The process can read most of the filesystem.
 System-path enumeration for dylib loading works without enumeration in policy.